Last updated September 15, 2023

 The goals of the GEM fellowships are to increase the number of underrepresented minority students (African Americans, American Indians, and Hispanic Americans) pursuing graduate degrees in engineering and natural science and to promote the benefits of a graduate degree within industry.
 GEM MS Engineering Fellows receive a $4,000 living stipend per full-time semester up to 4 semesters ($8K per academic year – 3 quarters), up to two paid summer internships with a GEM Employer Member and full tuition and fees provided by a GEM University Member.
 Applicants must be a U.S. citizen or U.S. permanent resident.

-The goal of this program is to increase the number of minority students who pursue doctoral degrees in the engineering and natural science disciplines.
-Successful applicants will receive: a $16,000 stipend in the first academic year of the GEM Fellowship followed by a university-provided living stipend for the remaining years of the PhD, a minimum of one paid summer internship with a GEM Employer Member, and full tuition and fees at a GEM University Member.
+This program aims to increase the number of underrepresented minority students who pursue doctoral degrees in the engineering and natural science disciplines.
+Successful applicants will receive: a $16,000 stipend in the first academic year of the GEM Fellowship followed by a university-provided living stipend for the remaining years of the Ph.D., a minimum of one paid summer internship with a GEM Employer Member, and full tuition and fees at a GEM University Member.
 Applicants must be U.S. citizens or permanent residents and be members of under-represented groups in science and engineering as defined by the United States Bureau of Labor Statistics.
+Check the deadline for early consideration.

 Western Michigan University Graduate Education and the Professoriate (WMU-GEP) Fellowships are available to U.S. citizens who derive from African-American, Hispanic, Native Hawaiian or Other Pacific Islander, or Native American (with tribal affiliation) heritage and who have secured regular admission to a doctoral degree program in a STEM (science, technology, engineering, or mathematics) or SBE (sociology, political science, psychology, or economics) area.
 The GEP Fellowship is competitive and awarded to exceptional students.
 Recipients of the WMU-GEP Fellowship will receive an annual stipend of $18,202.